PROFILE

 Cape Verde enjoys a stable democratic system.

-The Movement for Democracy (MpD) captured a
+The Movement for Democracy (MPD) captured a

 governing majority in the National Assembly in